desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/README.md

 Non-COVID CT scans are in `./Images-processed/CT_NonCOVID.zip`

-We provide a data split in `./Data-split`
+We provide a data split in `./Data-split`.
+Data split information see `README for DenseNet_predict.md`

 The meta information (e.g., patient ID, DOI, image caption) is in `COVID-CT-MetaInfo.xlsx`